marcoverl/CVUserGuide/source/GettingStarted.rst

     Once again: this is the password to authenticate with the Cloud "internal" authentication mechanism.
-It is uncorrelated from the UniPD SSO or INFN-AAI one.
+It is uncorrelated from the UniPD SSO or INFN-AAI one and with the access to the gate host.

 Switching between projects
 --------------------------